The Highest Quality Early Childhood Experiences

 In the years since NAEYC Accreditation was established in 1985, it has become a widely recognized sign of high-quality early childhood education.
 Almost 7,000 programs are currently accredited by NAEYC – approximately 8 percent of all preschools and other early childhood programs.
 “It’s a lengthy and rigorous process to achieve NAEYC Accreditation, and Groton Community School should be commended for seeking high standards,” said Rhian Evans Allvin, executive director of NAEYC.
 “Caring for children is not ‘rocket science’ – it’s brain science.
 Studies prove that the brain connections made in the first few years of life set a child’s path for success in school and in life.
 That’s why quality educators are so crucial.
 For parents and caregivers of young children who are searching for a high-quality early learning experience, Groton Community School’s NAEYC accreditation is a sign that it offers a high-quality education in a nurturing and stimulating environment.”

 NAEYC Accreditation requires an annual review and maintenance of ongoing center portfolios.
 NAEYC-accredited programs are also subject to unannounced visits.
 The accreditation process is repeated in full every five years.
-We were very proud to again receive National Accreditation most recently in the spring of 2014.
+We were very proud to again receive National Accreditation most recently in May 2019.